 Ashwagandha research states is a powerhouse adaptogen that has been shown to not only relieve anxiety but also clinical trials and animal research support the use of WS for anxiety, inflammation, Parkinson’s, cognitive and neurologic disorders and “as a useful adjunct for patients undergoing radiation and chemotherapy”

-Additionally, per the same study, Ashwagandha is also therapeutic adaptogen for people with nervous exhaustion, insomnia, and debility due to stress and is an immune stimulant for people with low white blood cell count (source).
+Additionally, per the same study, Ashwagandha is also a therapeutic adaptogen for people with nervous exhaustion, insomnia, and debility due to stress and is an immune stimulant for people with low white blood cell count (source).

 Lemon Balm can be taken in pill form or as a herbal tea.
 Lemon balm is reported to have sedative effects.

-According to this study, research subjects reported a feeling of calm after administration of lemon balm.
+According to this study, research subjects reported a feeling of calm after the administration of lemon balm.
 Other studies illustrated that lemon balm does significantly provide relaxation and improve anxiety.

 Camomille has many benefits including blood sugar control, antioxidant properties and helping to control inflammation, and even control cancer development some studies show.